Taylor Swift and SZA lead 2023 MTV Video Music Award nominations - The Boston Globe

 Aespa, Burna Boy, Davido, Eslabon Armado, FIFTY FIFTY, PinkPantheress, Saucy Santana, Stephen Sanchez, and Toosii are also nominated for the first time.

-The VMAs will be held at the Prudential Center in Newark, New Jersey.
-Fan voting begins Tuesday across 15 gender-neutral categories at vote.mtv.com, including the new best Afrobeats category, and ends Friday, Sept.
+The VMAs will be held at the Prudential Center in Newark.
+Fan voting begins online Tuesday across 15 gender-neutral categories, including the new best Afrobeats category, and ends Friday, Sept.
 1.

 Voting in the best new artist category will remain active throughout the show.